RedisLabs/redislabs-docs/content/rs/concepts/data-access/oss-cluster-api.md

-to an RS proxy on the node hosting the master shard for the data being operated on.{{% /excerpt%}} The result is that for all but the initial call to get the cluster topology or the call to reacquire the location of the master shard, the client will connect to the RS endpoint proxy where the master shard is located.
+to an RS proxy on the node hosting the master shard for the data being operated on.{{% /excerpt%}} The result is that for all but the initial call to get the cluster topology or the call to reacquire the location of the master shard, the client connects to the RS endpoint proxy where the master shard is located.

 For example, the initial connection from a client might be to cluster